CBAM Defaults

 How is the CBAM cost calculated for an importer?

-Embedded emissions (the emission value in tCO2e per tonne times the tonnes imported) multiplied by the EU ETS certificate price, adjusted for the phase-in obligation share for the year, minus any carbon price already paid at origin.
+Embedded emissions (the emission value in tCO2e per tonne times the tonnes imported), minus the free-allocation deduction (the product's CBAM benchmark from Reg (EU) 2025/2620 times the year's factor — 97.5% in 2026 — times the tonnes), multiplied by the EU ETS certificate price, minus any carbon price already paid at origin.
 Where verified data is not available, the emission value is the official default plus its markup.

 What is the EU ETS price and why does it change the answer?